Data-driven material identification in micromorphic continua: Numerical simulations

+\tB{A key feature of this material response is that non-compatible micro-deformations are purely rotational, arising physically from joint rotations in the lattice.
+The relative strains are thus purely skew-symmetric,

-where $e_{ijk}$ and $e_{\alpha\beta}$ denote the components of the Levi-Civita permutation tensor in 3D and 2D, respectively.
-Thus, the continuum microdeformations arise physically from joint rotations within the lattice and are purely skew-symmetric.
-Moreover, the model~\eqref{eq:psi0} corresponds to a particular generalized continuum of order zero\md a micropolar model independent of curvature effects, and thus insensitive to the length-scale $\epsilon$ (see~\citet{Ulloa2024b} for higher-order generalizations of the theory and size effects).
+where $e_{\alpha\beta}$ and $e_{ijk}$ denote the components of the Levi-Civita permutation tensor in 2D and 3D, respectively.} Moreover, the energy~\eqref{eq:psi0} corresponds to a particular generalized continuum of order zero\md a micropolar material independent of curvature effects, and thus insensitive to the length-scale $\epsilon$ (see~\citet{Ulloa2024b} for higher-order generalizations of the theory and size effects).

-This explicit analytical setting supplied by the homogenization theory is convenient for benchmarking the proposed identification framework against reference solutions.
-Here, the phase-space coordinates are reduced to the quadruple $(\eps, \gam, \sig, \btau)$.
-We proceed with data identification from a BVP in this reduced phase space, followed by predictions in an unseen BVP using the identified dataset.
+\tB{This explicit analytical setting supplied by homogenization theory is convenient for validating the proposed identification framework, since the continuum energy~\eqref{eq:psi0} and coefficients~\eqref{eq:moduli0}--\eqref{eq:moduli1} are known in closed form for the honeycomb lattice and can be used to generate benchmark solutions.
+Here, the generalized phase-space coordinates are given by the quadruple $(\eps, \gam, \sig, \btau)$.
+For more general lattice geometries, this effective continuum form still applies, but the explicit energy function and associated coefficients may not be available.
+In such cases, the data-driven identification process remains applicable, as long as kinematic data and the corresponding external forces are available from BVPs defined on the metastructure.

+Next, for the case of honeycomb lattices, we identify material data from a BVP in the reduced $(\eps, \gam, \sig, \btau)$ phase space, use the identified dataset to predict the response of another, unseen BVP, and systematically compare both identification and prediction results to the corresponding reference solutions.}